skyvers/Aged-care/tutorial/chapter3.md

 As in the `Assessment` document, you can see different assessments related to each resident.

-Let's hide `painAassessement` `behaviourAssessment` and `assessmentReviewTime` from the document and add resident name and image.
+Let's hide `painAassessement` `behaviourAssessment` and `assessmentReviewTime` from the document and add resident name and photo.

-To add the resident name and image in `Assessment` document, we need to define the collection in Resident document first.
+To add the resident name and photo in `Assessment` document, we need to define the collection in Resident document first.

 So, go to [Foundry]() and open Resident document in the App.